tvaliasek/vue-datatable/README.md

 # Simple Bootstrap 5 and Vue 3 data table

 Very naive and simple data table for Bootstrap 5 and Vue 3.
-For Vue 2 use version 1.x.
+For Vue 2 use version 1.x., now without the dependency on bootstrap-vue-next.

 ## Install
 ``` sh